-This leaflet is provided by the Royal College of Psychiatrists, the professional body responsible for education, training, setting and raising standards in psychiatry.
-They also provide readable, user-friendly and evidence-based information on various mental health problems.
+This leaflet is adapted from a leaflet provided by the Royal College of Psychiatrists, the professional body responsible for education, training, setting and raising standards in psychiatry.

-The teenage years can be an emotional assault course for all concerned.
+The teenage years can be a very difficult emotional time for both adolescents and their parents.
 A gulf can grow between parents and their children during adolescence.
-One of the reasons many of us find it so hard is because it is a time of rapid physical development and deep emotional changes.
-These are exciting, but can also be confusing and uncomfortable for child and parent alike.
+The rapid physical development and deep emotional changes are exciting, but can also be confusing and difficult to deal with.

 What changes occur in adolescence?

-Rapid changes can occur physically and emotionally.
-There are also changes socially (attending secondary school, spending more time with peers) which can present with new challenges such as using drugs/alcohol and sexual relationships.
+Rapid changes can occur both physically and emotionally.
+There may be many new challenges such as peer pressure, bullying, self-image, using drugs/alcohol and sexual relationships.

 Physical: hormones, timing and changes

 The process of rapid physical changes in adolescence is called puberty.
 It starts gradually, from around 11 years for girls and 13 years for boys.
-The age at which puberty starts has been dropping in most countries, probably owing to better nutrition.
-So, your children may hit puberty earlier than you did.
+The hormone changes responsible begin before the physical changes of puberty become apparent, and these hormone changes can also cause emotional difficulties, such as moodiness and restlessness.

 When will I get my first period?